cloudmesh-community/fa18-516-21/chapter/graphql.md

 This is a more secure and sophisticated way of authentication.
 Client has to provide username and password to mutate a token which has limited expiry time.
 Once token is generated, it needs to be provided with each subsequent graphql api calls which indicates graphql server of authenticated requests.

 To enable JWT authentication in your graphql server, you need to install django-graphql-jwt.
-You can add the below settings to settings.py file.
+You can add this settings to settings.py file.

 ```python
 MIDDLEWARE = [